 Your choice will fluctuate between Soul Link and Sacrificial Pact.
 Soul Link is best taken when there’s constant yet small damage.
 Sacrificial Pact is best with large, periodic spikes of damage.

 - Blood Horror: While active, any time an enemy melee attack deals damage to the Warlock, the enemy will run in horror, incapacitated for up to 4 sec.
 1 charge.
 Blood Horror lasts 60 sec.
 (1 min cooldown)

-- Burning Rush: Iincrease your movement speed by 50%, but also deals damage to you equal to 4% of your maximum health per second.
+- Burning Rush: Increase your movement speed by 50%, but also deals damage to you equal to 4% of your maximum health per second.
 Movement-impairing effects may not reduce you below 100% of normal movement speed.
-Lasts until cancelled.
+Lasts until cancelled

 - Unbound Will: Purges all Magic effects, movement impairing effects, and loss of control effects from yourself and your demon.
 (2 min cooldown)

 I tend to stick with Burning Rush as a default.
 A speed boost is NEVER not useful, and the damage it inflicts can be mitigated through Sacrificial Pact and other shields.
 Unbound Will is good if there’s a debuff you KNOW you don’t want.

 Tier 5: DEMONS